MJoergen/fpga_utilities/interfaces.md

 ## AXI Lite

-The AXI Lite interface (`axil`) is a pipelined memory‑mapped interface, used extensively by AMD/Xilinx IP.
+The AXI Lite interface (`axil`) is a pipelined memory-mapped interface, used extensively by AMD/Xilinx IP.
 It consists of five independent channels — write address (`AW`), write data (`W`), write response (`B`), read address (`AR`), and read data (`R`) — each carrying its own